 Birth and adoption are qualifying life events that may allow you to change your health plan.
+SWA'S GUIDE TO KEY TERMS qualifying life event

 WHAT IS A QUALIFYING LIFE EVENT?

 A qualifying life event lets you to sign up for a health plan any time of year.
 They include changes like moving, pregnancy and shifts of income.
 You have 60 days from the event to apply for a special enrollment period.
 (See Special Enrollment Period for more information)